-Hence, facial plastic surgery can either be reconstructive, or cosmetic, according to the American Academy of Otolaryngology-Head and Neck Surgery.
-Generally, the experts who perform the procedure are plastic surgeons with ENT (ear, nose or throat) background.
+Facial plastic surgery can either be reconstructive, or cosmetic, according to the American Academy of Otolaryngology-Head and Neck Surgery.
+Generally, the experts who perform the procedure are plastic surgeons with ENT (ear, nose, and throat) background.

 Before undergoing face surgery, the patient must be able to pass all medical evaluations and laboratory tests.
-Your plastic surgeon may also require you to stop smoking at least two weeks before the procedure so that it won’t hamper the healing process.
+Our facial plastic surgeon in Miami may also require you to stop smoking at least two weeks before the procedure so that it won’t hamper the healing process.

 In some procedures, such as a facelift, the patient might be prevented from taking anti-inflammatory medication, aspirin, and certain herbal supplements because this may trigger more bruising and bleeding, according to the American Society of Plastic Surgeons.
 Ideally, the doctor must also speak to the patient regarding what to expect post-surgery, such as bruising and numbness.
 Having all this information will help the patient prepare for face surgery.

-Removal of facial scars is a key part of facial plastic surgery.
+Removal of facial scars is a key part of face cosmetic surgery.
 If you are looking to get your facial scars removed, you should make sure that a qualified plastic surgeon will be performing the operation.

-Dr. Thomas Zaydon is a highly acclaimed expert witness plastic surgeon certified by the American Board of Plastic Surgery.
+Dr. Thomas Zaydon is a highly acclaimed expert witness plastic surgeon and facial plastic surgeon in Miami certified by the American Board of Plastic Surgery.
 He is also an active member of the American Society of Plastic Surgeons.
 He founded the Plastic Surgery Institute of Miami and has over twenty years of experience in the field.